11 Mixed effects regression and post stratification

 The age, education, and military variables are associated to fixed effect parameters, while the gender and intercept parameters are allowed to vary from state to state.

-One important difference between bayesian and frequentist analysts, is that the former must explicitly specify priors over the parameters of their model.
-These priors can encode prior knowledge, beliefs, or information about the parameters in question.
-Some priors can have an important impact on the results of the analysis, so it is crucial to choose them carefully.
+One important difference between bayesian and frequentist analysts, is that the former must explicitly specify priors over the parameters of their models.
+Priors encode the knowledge, beliefs, or information that the analyst held about the parameters of interest, before looking at the data.
+Some priors can have an important impact on the results, so it is crucial to choose them carefully.

 library(brms)